A picture really is worth a thousand words.

 - Storytelling is key – Last but certainly not least, know that storytelling is huge.
 The best description documents a story.
 Try to create ways – through your writing – that takes your readers through the evolution of the moment, place and/or thing you’re describing.

-You can also view our “Why Kendrick Lamar’s Album is Appropriately Named ‘DAMN.’“, our “How I Feel About Lonzo Ball’s Shoe Exactly One Week After Its Debut” or our “Why I Feel Kevin Durant is the Most Unguardable Player Ever” as real-life examples on how to write descriptive articles.
+You can also view our “Why Kendrick Lamar’s Album is Appropriately Named ‘DAMN.’“, our “How I Feel About Lonzo Ball’s Shoe Exactly One Week After Its Debut” or our “Why I Feel Kevin Durant is the Most Unguardable Player Ever” and/or our Open Letter to the Basketball Gods as real-life examples on how to write descriptive articles.